12th Guards Rifle Division: Battle of Moscow

 The division was in 50th Army of Western Front when it was redesignated.
 During January 7–8 the Army attacked along its entire front against German forces that were organized for all-round defense.
 The division was on its right flank and, in cooperation with the 290th Rifle Division, advanced successfully and reached a line from Verteby to Karavai to Dvortsy by January 12 before running into stiffer opposition.
 On January 14 the adjacent 49th Army began an attack along its entire front against stubborn resistance in an effort to reach, among other objectives, a fortified line from Kondrovo to Polotnyany Zavod.
 On the same date Front directive No. 412 assigned the 12th Guards to the 49th with the tasks of accelerating to offensive and simultaneously put pressure on the rear of German units operating against its former Army along the Yukhnov axis.

 The division moved to concentrate in the area of Ozerna and Subbotino, 1 km north of Davydovo and joined the resumed offensive on January 16.
 During the next day it was fighting along the western bank of the Ugra River, attacking in the direction of Malaya Rudnya with its main forces, while a detachment was simultaneously blocking Sabelnikovo from the north and east.
 Meanwhile, the 133rd and 173rd Rifle Divisions were taking heavy casualties in frontal attacks against the fortified line.
 By January 18 the 173rd and 238th Rifle Divisions were attacking to outflank the line and cut off the defenders' retreat to the west and the 12th Guards completed its concentration before advancing in the direction of Pogorelovo.
-During the next day it was involved in heavy fighting for the villages of Matovo and Rudnya (3 km west of Sabelnikovo) and captured them.
+During the next day it was involved in heavy fighting for the villages of Matovo and Rudnya (3km west of Sabelnikovo) and captured them.
 Under intense pressure and in danger of encirclement the German forces began to withdraw from the Kondrovo area.
 On January 20 the division was transferred to the 10th Army and moved to the Sukhinichi region for operations against German forces attacking from the Zhizdra-Zikeevo area.

 By the beginning of February the 12th Guards had been transferred yet again, now to the 16th Army, still in Western Front.
 The counteroffensive in front of Moscow had mostly run out of steam by this point.
 On March 26 General Siyazov was appointed as deputy commander of 5th Army and handed the division to Maj.
 Gen. Konstantin Maksimovich Erastov.
 In April it was moved to the 58th Army in the Reserve of the Supreme High Command for much-needed rebuilding before returning to 16th Army in May.
 In June it was finally assigned to 61st Army, still in Western Front, where it became the main formation of the new 9th Guards Rifle Corps, along with four rifle brigades: the 104th, 108th, 110th and 257th; the division also provided the supporting cadre to form the Corps' headquarters.
 Remarkably, the division would remain in this Army for the duration of the war, mostly in 9th Guards Corps but occasionally under direct Army command.